siriusdemon/Rare/book/src/v10-Page-Table.md

 }
 ```

 We will enable paging if satp is set properly.
-Since satp is a CSR, we will update paging when a CSR instruction is executed.
+Since satp is a CSR, we will update paging when a CSR instruction is executed. (make a call of the following method before returning from six CSR instructions branch.)

 <p class=filename>cpu.rs</p>